for the ESL Classroom

-In general, I try to steer clear of the whole “First Thanksgiving story” in the classroom, but I do enjoy using the holiday to talk about Thankfulness.
+In general, I try to steer clear of the whole “First Thanksgiving story” in the classroom, but I do enjoy using the holiday to talk about Thankfulness and gratitude.
 And (obviously) to enjoy the true reason for the season: making paper hand turkeys.
 Read on for tons of Turkey Day activities for everyone from the little preschool pilgrims to the big ol’ bachillerato birds.

 Works best with: Infantíl/Preschool – 2nd Grade (4 – 7 years)